dmishkan/CodeRaid-React/README.md

 ## Description

 Ever wanted to break into a base as quickly and efficiently as possible?
 Now you can!
 Simply grab some of your favorite friends and create a room with the name of your choice.
 If every user is connected to the same server, all of your friends should be able to see the room you created.
 Now all you guys have to do is enter in the code that is on screen to the base you're attempting to raid.
 Every 'Next' button click (no matter the user) should generate the next latest, most popular code.
 This prevents entering any duplicate codes and speeds up the raiding process.
+If you have to get off for whatever reason, don't worry, we save your progress!
 Have fun!

 ### Instructions